apache/openwhisk-package-alarms/README.md

   ```

  **Note**: The parameter `maxTriggers` is deprecated and will be removed soon.
 To stop the Trigger, use the `stopDate` parameter.

+- `strict` (*optional*): A boolean value that decides to add a few seconds to the Trigger.
+This work with only five-field cron alarms.

+  - If it's true, the Trigger will fire at the top of the hour/minute (\**:**:00).
+  - Otherwise, the Trigger will fire after the specific seconds (\**:**:00-59).

+The delay is determined by the hash value of the Trigger's name, so it keeps the same interval before and after the (re)deployment.

+**Note** This option can be helpful to avoid thundering herds when the second-unit errors are not critical.

 # Building from Source